10 Ancient Celtic Symbols Explained

 2. The Claddagh: An Ancient Irish Love Symbol

 This symbol is associated with the legend of the Claddagh, a fishing village just outside the city of Galway.
-According to the legend, a young man, named Richard was fishing at sea with other men from his family when they were captured by pirates and brought to Africa as slaves.
-Years passed, many of the Irish fishermen died and Richard was miserable because all he wanted was to get back to his beloved who was in Ireland.
+According to the legend, a young man named Richard was fishing at sea with other men from his family when pirates captured them and brought them to Africa as enslaved people.
+Years passed, many of the Irish fishermen died, and Richard was miserable because all he wanted was to get back to his beloved in Ireland.

-To keep his spirits up and to keep hope in his heart, each day Richard stole a tiny speck of gold from his slave masters in the goldsmith shop where he tended the fires.
-Years passed and, with his tiny pieces of gold, he was finally able to fashion a ring.
-It was his hope that, despite what seemed nearly impossible, he would return to his village and present the ring to his true love.
+To keep his spirits up and to keep hope in his heart, each day, Richard stole a speck of gold from his enslavers in the goldsmith shop where he tended the fires.
+Years passed, and he could finally fashion a ring with his tiny pieces of gold.
+Despite what seemed nearly impossible, he hoped that he would return to his village and present the ring to his true love.

-It remains unknown how Richard escaped or earned his release from slavery, but one day he was able to get back to Ireland.
-Richard was overcome with joy when he learned that his beloved had remained true to him in his long absence, waiting faithfully for him to return.
-It was on that day that Richard gave his beloved the ring he created that is now known worldwide as the Claddagh Ring.
+It remains unknown how Richard escaped or earned his release from slavery, but one day, he could return to Ireland.
+Richard was overcome with joy when he learned that his beloved had remained faithful to him in his long absence, waiting for him to return.
+On that day, Richard gave the precious ring he created, now known worldwide as the Claddagh Ring.
 The Claddagh design appears not only in rings but in other types of jewelry as well.
-The heart in the cladadgh symbolizes the love Richard longed to share with his true love.
+The heart in the Claddagh symbolizes the love Richard longed to share with his true love.

-The crown symbolizes his undying loyalty and the hands symbolize friendship, which is, after all, the very foundation of love, with loyalty holding the two hands together.
+The crown symbolizes his undying loyalty, and the hands represent friendship, which is, after all, the very foundation of love, with dedication holding the two hands together.

 3. Shamrock: National Flower Of Ireland

 The shamrock is a single-stemmed plant growing on the hills of Ireland.
-St. Patrick, the Patron Saint of Ireland made the shamrock famous and today you can find the symbol on t-shirts, postcards, stamps, and many other different things.
+St. Patrick, the Patron Saint of Ireland, made the shamrock famous, and today, you can find the symbol on t-shirts, postcards, stamps, and many other things.

 4. The Harp: Symbol Of Immortality Of The Soul

-The harp was a very popular musical instrument in ancient Ireland and is still greatly appreciate in the country.
-It is believed the harp was introduced to pre-Christian Europe by the Phoenicians who brought it over from Egypt as one of their international trading goods.
-The oldest surviving Celtic harps date back to the 15th century but the music of the harp has been an important emblem to Ireland since the 10th century.
+The harp was a popular musical instrument in ancient Ireland and is still greatly appreciated in the country.
+It is believed the harp was introduced to pre-Christian Europe by the Phoenicians, who brought it over from Egypt as one of their international trading goods.
+The oldest surviving Celtic harps date back to the 15th century, but the harp's music has been a vital emblem of Ireland since the 10th century.

 It was played by the musicians of ancient chieftains in Ireland.
 In the 16th century, the music of the harp was seen as such a threat that The British Crown attempted to crush the Irish Spirit by ordering all harps to be burnt and all harpists executed.
 It was almost 200 years before the music of the harp was freely enjoyed in Ireland once again.